fossgect/HACKTOBER-FIESTA22/pygame/read me.md

-Snake Game game using python
+Rock,Paper and Scissors game using python